Gilead-BioStats/gsm.app/.github/CONTRIBUTING.md

     -   Basic R CMD check which can be run using `rcmdcheck::rcmdcheck()`
     -   This check will run on `ubuntu-latest` and on R version 4.1.3.
 Additionally, it will be run on the latest R release version on `windows-latest`, `macOS-latest`, and `ubuntu-latest`.
 -   `pkgdown`:
-    -   Builds the [pkgdown site](https://gilead-biostats.github.io/gsmApp/) for `{gsmApp}`.
+    -   Builds the [pkgdown site](https://gilead-biostats.github.io/gsm.app/) for `{gsm.app}`.

 ## Code of Conduct

-Please note that the gsmApp project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that the gsm.app project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project you agree to abide by its terms.